prose-im/prose-app-web/README.md

 ##### 💬 Views core

-If you would like to source a local [prose-core-views](https://github.com/prose-im/prose-core-views) build, you may pass a `PROSE_CORE_VIEWS_PATH` environment variable with the relative path to the core views library:
+If you would like to source a local `prose-core-views` ([repository](https://github.com/prose-im/prose-core-views)) build, you may pass a `PROSE_CORE_VIEWS_PATH` environment variable with the relative path to the core views library:

 ```
 PROSE_CORE_VIEWS_PATH="../prose-core-views" npm run dev